-With all of the different tax rates for different types of gains and losses in your marketable securities portfolio, it is probably a good idea to familiarize yourself with some of the rules:
+With the different tax rates for different types of gains and losses in your marketable securities portfolio, it is probably a good idea to familiarize yourself with some of the ordering rules:

-- Short-term capital losses must first be used to offset short-term capital gains.
+- Short-term capital losses must first offset short-term capital gains.

 - If there are net short-term losses, they can be used to offset net long-term capital gains.

-- Capital losses in excess of capital gains can be used to offset up to $3,000 ($1,500 if married filing separately) of ordinary income.
+- If all gains and losses net to an overall loss, up to $3,000 can offset ($1,500 if married filing separately) ordinary income.

-- Remaining unused capital losses can be carried forward and used in the same manner as described above.
+- Remaining unused capital losses can be carried forward to later tax years and then considered in the same manner as described above.